 Learning resources are kept in the Key Stage 2 resource area.
 Relevant equipment is taken to the class by teachers.
-Our staff also have access to online planning and resources, through the use of the website 'Twinkl Plan it'.
-However teachers are encouraged to move away from this type of resource and demonstrate a more creative approach.
+Our staff also have access to online planning and resources, through the use of Oddizzi and Twinkl Plan- it.
+However, teachers are encouraged to demonstrate creative approaches.
 Classrooms have displays of current humanities work, including relevant vocabulary, in hand.